pydicom/pydicom/doc/guides/user/quick_start.rst

 <part05/chapter_7.html#sect_7.1>`, with each Data Element representing an *attribute* of
 the object.
 A Data Element is itself made of a unique identifier called the *Element Tag*, has a format specifier called the *Value Representation* and contains the *Value* of the attribute.
-The DICOM Standard groups Data Elements that describe related attributes into *modules*.
+The ICOM Standard groups Data Elements that describe related attributes into *modules*.

-In :dcm:`Part 3<part03/ps3.3.html>`, the DICOM Standard defines the many different types of dataset, using something called an Information Object Definition (IOD).
+In :dcm:`Part 3<part03/ps3.3.html>`, the DICOM Standard defines the many different types of dataset using something called an Information Object Definition (IOD).
 Each IOD contains a table of optional (U) and mandatory (M) modules that a dataset must have in order to meet that definition.
 This means you can use the IOD that corresponds to a given dataset to see what Data Elements it should contain.

-As an example, the :dcm:`CT Image IOD<part03/sect_A.3.html>` contains :dcm:`this table
+As an example, the :dcm:`CT Image IOD<part03/sect_A.3.html>` contains :dcm:`a table
-<part03/sect_A.3.3.html>` listing the modules that are required for a dataset to be
+<part03/sect_A.3.3.html>` with the modules that are required for a dataset to be
 considered a valid *CT Image* instance.
-This includes a :dcm:`Patient<part03/sect_C.7.html#sect_C.7.1.1>` module, which contains patient demographic attributes, a :dcm:`CT Image<part03/sect_C.8.2.html#sect_C.8.2.1>` module, which describes the CT image data, as well as all the other mandatory modules.
+This includes the *Patient* module, which contains patient demographic information.
+If we look at :dcm:`the Patient module
+<part03/sect_C.7.html#sect_C.7.1.1>` itself, we see that it contains
+attributes for the *Patient's Name*, *Patient ID* and *Patient's Birth Date*, all of which are considered *Type* 2.

-If we look at :dcm:`the page<part03/sect_C.7.html#sect_C.7.1.1>` for the *Patient* module we see that it contains a *Patient's Name* attribute, with a *Type* of 2.
-This means that in any given *CT Image* dataset we should be able to find a *Patient's Name* Data Element - although it may not have a useful value, as Type 2 means :dcm:`it must be present but may have an empty value<part05/sect_7.4.3.html>`.
+Because Type 2 means that :dcm:`the attribute must be present<part05/sect_7.4.3.html>`, this means that in any given *CT Image* dataset we should be able to find three Data Elements corresponding to those attributes (however they may not have a useful value, as Type 2 also means the value may be empty).

 .. include:: /tutorials/_dataset_basics_content.rst